 With the most recent generations before us working single track careers, we’ve become predisposed to the concept of a job for life.
 The result of this is an attitude of keeping our nose to the grindstone from 9-5 and asking how high when we’re told to jump by our superiors.
 There’s something uncomfortably servile about the way many of us try to lean into a screenwriting career, especially when considering these kind of values are so poorly aligned with the common mindset of a creative.
 In fact, it might be fair to say creativity and industrialisation are fundamentally opposed, each will only ever frustrate the other.

 But times are changing fast as millions of workers walk out of the full time lifestyle.
 In my case, my own career is oddball and I’m thankful for that.
 I was worked freelance for a household name while still at high school.
 I skipped uni and went straight into a well paid job.
 I had my own office by 19.
 I was a company director before I turned 25.
 Plus I’ve dipped in and out of self employment like there’s nothing to fear during all those years.
+I’ve had it tough too.
+In contrast to that affluence, I’ve also spent nearly a decade earning less than minimum wage and struggling to get by.
 I’ve had a lot and I’ve lost a lot.
-It’s only because of those early experiences that I have maintained the self confidence to chose what I want rather than live with what I’m given.
+It’s only because of those experiences that I have maintained the self confidence to chose what I want rather than live with what I’m given.
 We are only now becoming empowered to live by our own rules, however, as a majority, it’s taking us a long time to adjust.

 Something I’ve come to learn, and I think it’s sadly something many of us are oblivious to, is that a fulfilling working life is all about orientating your environment to suit our needs rather than trying to manipulate ourselves to suit our environment.
 We are ultimately irrational emotional beings and we benefit more from reflecting on that than we do trying to ignore or rationalise it.
 It’s really up to us to understand ourselves and approach the industry with this understanding.
 Many of us grumble we’re in the wrong job, but whose fault is that?
 We have to accept it’s ours.
 It’s not always the case that our work sucks or our boss sucks, it’s often the case that we’re just in the wrong working relationship.

-Maybe we’re the type of person who wants a single-track career, there’s nothing wrong with that.
-Maybe we’re the kind of the person who wants a portfolio-career, there’s nothing wrong with that either.
+Maybe you’re the type of person who wants a single-track career.
+There’s nothing wrong with that.
+Maybe you’re the kind of the person who wants a portfolio-career.
+There’s nothing wrong with that either.
 What is wrong is complaining the hole is round without realising we’re a square peg.
 And no, risk is never a good excuse not to follow the right path to fulfilment.
 Surely it makes sense to compromise the material things in life in the short term rather than our own wellbeing over the long term.

 Learn From Success, Not Failure